cxpartners/sepa-customer-platform/doc/architecture/decisions/0004-authenticate-backstage-users-azure-ad.md

 SEPA should look to integrate Azure Active Directory with Dynamics to provide a shared idenity 'federation', where backstage (SEPA) users are able to access Dynamics data via the WebAPI & perform CRUD operations using their existing single sign on login.

+Dynamics users would therefore match the useres with the Active Directory, and SEPA would require a Dynamics license for each SEPA user.

 If SEPA's Active Directory is managed on premises, Azure AD connect can be used to auto sync existing Active Directory accounts to the Azure setup.

 ### Positive Consequences